openml/automlbenchmark/docs/HOWTO.md

     verbose: true
 ```

-**NOTE:** by convention, the param names starting with `_` are filtered out (they are not passed to the classifier/regressor) but are used for custom logic in the `exec.py`.
+**NOTE:** by convention, param names starting with `_` are filtered out (they are not passed to the classifier/regressor) but are used for custom logic in the `exec.py`.

 _Example:_

-In the definition below, the `_n_jobs` param is handled by custom code in `RandomForest/exec.py` (here it overrides the default `n_jobs` automatically calculated by the application: using all assigned cores).
+In the definition below, the `_n_jobs` param is handled by custom code in `RandomForest/exec.py`: here it overrides the default `n_jobs` automatically calculated by the application (using all assigned cores).
 ```yaml
 RandomForest:
   version: '0.21.3'